AIRASPI Build Log

 Setup

-I used the Raspberry Pi Imager to flash the latest Raspberry Pi OS Lite to a SD Card.
+I used the Raspberry Pi Imager to flash the latest Raspberry Pi OS to an SD card.
+The OS choice is critical for camera compatibility.

 sudo apt update && sudo apt upgrade -y && sudo reboot